← Back to 史記

 108

-In the fifth year, the three Xi slandered Bo Zong and killed him.
+In the fifth year, the three Xi clans slandered Bo Zong and killed him.
 Bo Zong obtained this calamity because of his upright admonitions.
 The people of the state therefore did not attach themselves to Duke Li.

 109